-How Medicare is funded is a funny question because many answers are depending on who answers your question.
+How Medicare is funded is funny because many answers depend on who answers your question.
 Some say it’s primarily funded through general revenue, payroll taxes, and beneficiary premiums.

 The Center for Medicare and Medicaid Services (CMS) says Medicare gets its funding from the Medicare Trust Fund.
 Well, two trust funds are funding Medicare.
 But who funds the trust fund?
 We can all agree that Medicare exists because of American tax dollars.

 Where Does the Money Come from to Pay for Medicare?

-Have you taken a close look at your paycheck; did you notice the “Medicare Tax” that comes out of your payroll?
+Have you looked closely at your paycheck; did you notice the “Medicare Tax” that comes from your payroll?
 Yes, Medicare funding comes out of payroll taxes.

 Is Medicare Federally Funded?

-Medicare is a federally funded health care program for those over 65 years old or those with specific disabilities.
+Medicare is a federally funded healthcare program for those over 65 or with specific disabilities.
 The federal program is available everywhere in America and is run by CMS, a federal agency.

 Medical bills are paid from the Medicare trust funds those covered have already paid into.